njain1985/Docker-tomcat-NewRelic-Java/README.md

 - In this particular example, I am curling New Relic download.newrelic.com website to download the latest copy of the Java Agent and unzipping it under the tomcat directory.
 There is nothing stopping you from ADD/COPY-ing into the Dockerfile.
 I still recommend curling vs ADD/COPY-ing so that you can pre-package the agent and enable monitoring-on-the-go by baking the agent into your final container image
 - Full New Relic Agent config details are available on [New Relic Docs!](https://docs.newrelic.com/docs/agents/java-agent/configuration/java-agent-configuration-config-file)
 - The **-p** parameter is for port mapping that will allow users to access the tomcat sample apps on **http://<ip_address>:8888** in this case.
 You can customise it to any other port available on your host.

+For assistance on either one of the applications, please refer to http://tomcat.apache.org/ and/or https://newrelic.com/support